 Do comment below your thoughts on whether we should visit Auschwitz-Birkenau.
 Have you visited?
 If so, how did you feel?
 If you haven’t been, would you avoid at all costs?
 Or would be interested to go?

 AUSCHWITZ TOUR: TRAVEL ESSENTIALS

 When to visit Auschwitz

-The tours run all year round, but bear in mind the Birkenau part of the tour is all outside and the weather in Poland will be minus degrees then.
+The tours run all year round, but bear in mind the Birkenau part of the tour is all outside and the weather in Poland will be minus degrees in the Winter months.